Settings

 Handlers

 Settings handlers for subtree implement a set of handler functions.
-These are registered using a call to settings_register().
+These are registered using a call to settings_register() for dynamic handlers or defined using a call to SETTINGS_STATIC_HANDLER_DEFINE() for static handlers.

 h_get